softLeo/project-overview/README.md

-# Welcome to my personal Project Overview!
+# Welcome to my personal Projects Overview!

 For seeing the file, please enter into the [PDF Doc](personalProjectsDS.pdf).